Zebra: In-Context Generative Pretraining for Solving Parametric PDEs: Experiments

-\paragraph{Baselines} We evaluate Zebra against CODA \citep{kirchmeyer2022generalizing} and CAPE \citep{takamoto2023learning}.
+\paragraph{Baselines} We evaluate Zebra against 4 baselines, CODA \citep{kirchmeyer2022generalizing} and CAPE \citep{takamoto2023learning}, two SOTA adaptation methods.
+We also compare to two specifically designed ViT architectures: \texttt{[CLS]}ViT that performs adaptation by learning a \texttt{[CLS]} embedding and ViT\texttt{-in-context} designed for in-context training.
 CODA is a meta-learning framework designed for learning parametric PDEs.
 It leverages common knowledge from multiple environments where trajectories from a same environment $e$ share the same PDE parameter values.
 CODA training performs adaptation in the parameter space by learning shared parameters across all environments and a context vector $c^e$ specific to each environment.
-At the inference stage, CODA adapts to a new environment in a one-shot manner by only tuning $c^e$ with several gradient steps.
-CAPE is not designed to perform adaptation via extra-trajectories, but instead needs the correct parameter values as input to condition a neural solver.
+At inference, CODA adapts to a new environment by tuning $c^e$ with several gradient steps.
+CAPE was not designed to perform adaptation via extra-trajectories, but instead needs the correct parameter values as input to condition a neural solver.
 We adapt it to our setting, by learning a context $c^e$ instead of using the real parameter values.
-During adaptation, we only tune this context $c^e$ via gradient updates.
-Additionally, we introduce a baseline based on a vision transformer \citep{peebles2023scalable}, integrating a \texttt{[CLS]} token that serves as a learned parameter for each environment.
+During adaptation, we only tune this context $c^e$ via gradient updates. \texttt{[CLS]}ViT is a specifically designed baseline based on a vision transformer \citep{peebles2023scalable}, integrating a \texttt{[CLS]} token that serves as a learned parameter for each environment.
 This token lets the model handle different dynamics, and during inference, we adapt the \texttt{[CLS]} vector via gradient updates, following the same approach used in CODA and CAPE.
-We refer to this baseline as \texttt{[CLS]}ViT.
+ViT\texttt{-in-context} is a transformer with separate temporal and spatial attention \citep{ho2019axial}, where we stack context examples and preceding target frames in the temporal axis to provide in-context examples.
+Note that all these baselines are deterministic.

 \paragraph{Metrics} We evaluate the performance using the Relative $L^2$ norm between the predicted rollout trajectory \(\hat{\vu}_{*}^{\text{trajectory}} \) and the ground truth \(\vu_{*}^{\text{trajectory}}\): $L^2_\text{test} = \frac{1}{N_\text{test}}\sum_{j \in \text{test} }\frac{||\hat{u}^{\text{trajectory}}_j - u^{\text{trajectory}}_j||_2}{||u^{\text{trajectory}}_j||_2}$.